Bingham plastic

 Mayonnaise is a Bingham plastic.
 The surface has ridges and peaks because Bingham plastics mimic solids under low shear stresses.

 In materials science, a Bingham plastic is a viscoplastic material that behaves as a rigid body at low stresses but flows as a viscous fluid at high stress.
 It is named after Eugene C. Bingham who proposed its mathematical form in 1916.
+It is an elementary model of a yield stress material.

 It is used as a common mathematical model of mud flow in drilling engineering, and in the handling of slurries.
 A common example is toothpaste, which will not be extruded until a certain pressure is applied to the tube.
 It is then pushed out as a relatively coherent plug.